Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 Special Reasons not to endorse or Disqualify

-In certain circumstances defendants convicted of drink driving offences may be able to have any mandatory period of driving disqualification significantly reduced or totally avoided if 'special reasons' are established.
+In certain circumstances defendants convicted of drink driving offences may be able to have any mandatory period of driving disqualification significantly reduced or totally avoided if 'special reasons' not to endorse or disqualify are successfully established.

 Driving licence endorsements & penalty points can also be avoided if special reasons are successfully established.

-Special reasons must be established by the defence using evidence and may be subject to cross examination and evidence in rebuttal.
+Special reasons must be put forward by the defence using evidence and may be subject to cross examination and evidence in rebuttal from the prosecution.

-Even when special reasons are successfully established, it is no guarantee that disqualification or endorsement will be avoided.
-It remains at the sentencing courts discretion whether or not the special reasons established make it proper not to disqualify or endorse.
+When special reasons not to disqualify are successfully established, it is no guarantee that disqualification or endorsement will be avoided.
+It remains at the sentencing courts discretion whether or not the special reasons put forward make it proper not to disqualify or endorse.

 Arguing that any period of disqualification imposed will cause extreme hardship to an offender or their family WILL NOT amount to a special reason.